-You can easily create your personal or company bio for your real estate business using Jarvis.AI:
+You can easily create your personal or company bio for your real estate business using Jasper.AI:

 I opened the Personal Bio templates to write a bio like this.

-On the personal information, you write a little about you, choose your tone of voice (optional).
+On the personal information, you write a little about yourself, and choose your tone of voice (optional).

 Then fill in the Point of view (First Person or Third Person) – also optional.

 Here’s the sample text used in the Personal Information:

 Sam Smith is a realtor, the founder of SamSmith real estate properties with 5 years of experience and awarded the realtor of the year 2021